SchlossLab/intro-testing-r/README.md

 ## How to test

-[`testthat`](https://testthat.r-lib.org/) is the most popular package for unit testing in R, so we'll use it throughout this tutorial.
+[`testthat`](https://testthat.r-lib.org/) is the most popular package for unit testing in R, so we'll use it throughout this Code Club.

 ### Packages